Aller au contenu

 Objective:

-AEPONYX is an established leader in hybrid photonic integration with a portfolio of several products in the fields of telecommunications and data centers, with a growing involvement in the quantum field.
-As such, AEPONYX has developed cutting-edge expertise over the past seven years not only in integrated photonics but also in packaging, control electronics, and testing, which allows it to offer turnkey solutions from design to production.
-Well-established in Montreal and with offices at C2MI, AEPONYX innovates using solidly established and reliable technologies to bring robust solutions to the forefront of the market.
+AEPONYX is a recognized leader in hybrid photonic integration with a portfolio of products in telecommunications and data centers, and a growing presence in the quantum field, notably through its acquisition by Pasqal, the global leader in neutral atom quantum computing.
+AEPONYX has developed cutting-edge expertise not only in integrated photonics but also in packaging, control electronics, and testing, enabling it to offer turnkey solutions from design to production.
+Based in Montreal with offices at C2MI, AEPONYX innovates using well-established and reliable technologies to deliver robust, market-leading solutions.

-The C2MI, Center for Collaboration and MiQro Innovation, is the largest R&D center in electronic systems in Canada and has infrastructure and several laboratories for the microfabrication of microelectronic systems on an industrial scale.
-This is complemented by the expertise and skills to develop and commercialize electronic systems and innovative prototypes essential to the digital revolution.
-Students will benefit from an exceptional research environment that combines academic and industrial partners working hand in hand to develop and commercialize the technologies of the future.
+C2MI is Canada’s largest R&D center for electronic systems, with infrastructure and laboratories for industrial-scale microfabrication of microelectronic systems.
+It also offers the expertise and capabilities to develop and commercialize innovative electronic systems and prototypes essential to the digital revolution.
+Students will benefit from an exceptional research environment combining academic and industrial partners working together to develop and commercialize future technologies.

-The 3IT is a driver and showcase for the innovative practices of university and industrial research, socially and economically responsible.
-The 3IT.nano and 3IT.micro are technological platforms in nanofabrication/characterization and microelectronic packaging.
-They are part of the integrated innovation chain with the Quantum Institute (IQ) and the C2MI to develop proofs of concept that can be transferred to the C2MI for prototyping on industrial manufacturing lines.
-The 3IT platforms comprise more than $40 million in state-of-the-art microelectronic equipment.
-A team of 20 employees assists researchers, students, and industrial partners in their work and ensures the retention of know-how.
+At UdeS, the 3IT is a driver and showcase for innovative, socially and economically responsible university and industrial research practices.
+The 3IT.nano and 3IT.micro platforms specialize in nanofabrication and microelectronic assembly.
+They are part of the integrated digital innovation chain with the Institut Quantique (IQ) and C2MI to develop proof-of-concept systems that can be transferred to industrial production lines.
+The 3IT platforms house over $50M in state-of-the-art microelectronic equipment, supported by a team of 20 staff assisting researchers, students, and industrial partners.

 • Specialization in materials engineering, physics, or electrical engineering